 Littleton Crabapple Trail 2016

-If you live in Littleton or close by, you know one of the highlights of Spring in your neighborhood is the annual explosion of luminous rose crabapple blossom that heralds approaching gardening season.
+If you live in Littleton or close by, you know one of the highlights of Spring in your neighborhood is the annual explosion of luminous rose crabapple blossom that heralds the approaching gardening season

 “to continue privately what was originally a City government program[…] civic improvement and slum and blight prevention through beautification of the City.
 We will continue that effort by encouraging the planting and maintenance of additional flowering crabapple trees.
 While our focus will be on streets marked as the “Littleton Crabapple Trail”, plantings throughout the City by private individuals and organizations will be encouraged.
 The Littleton Crabapple Trail will be emphasized as an educational resource showing how citizen involvement in beautification efforts can benefit the community.”